svenyurgensson/imperator-redactor/README.md

 rails generate imperator_redactor:scaffold images
 ```

-Which produce images_controller.rb scaffold as a base point to deal with a images inserting and uploading
+Which produce images_controller.rb scaffold as a base point to deal with a images inserting and uploading.

 # Contribute